Totally-Random-Productions/the_cube/README.md

 <<<<<<<<<<<<<<<**IF YOU HAVE AND SUGGETIONS PLEASE FREE TO REACH OUT TO US TO IMPROVE THE GAME AND FUNCTIONALITY**>>>>>>>>>>>>>>>>>

-We are drgn Studio trained by CCW and our project is this website with a little fun game made entirely by jada script We implimented everythig that we learnt thus far, a few examples are:
+We are  DRGNStudio trained by CCW and our project is this website with a little fun game made entirely by jada script We implimented everythig that we learnt thus far, a few examples are:
 1.**Styling** - positioning, color, magin, padding, animation, viewports and media queries 2.**Text** - The html web view aspect.
 How to output text to the website and add containers to make the site look neat